About QCAT

 Organisational structure

-- embedding alternative dispute resolution (ADR)
+- Effective dispute resolution